aptech/docs/docs/aggregate.rst

 ----------------
 .. function:: x_agg = aggregate(x, method [, column , fast])

-    :param x: data, if *column* is not specified, the first column must contain the ids for the groups on which to aggregate.
+    :param x: Data, if *column* is not specified, the first column must contain the ids for the groups on which to aggregate.
     :type x: NxK matrix or dataframe

     :param method: Specifies which aggregation method to use.